If you're called as a witness

 You can get information about courts and the facilities they have from Her Majesty’s Courts Service through their online court finder.

 Everyone who is called as a witness should automatically be sent a Home Office Witness in court leaflet.
-We've also produced our own Going to court leaflet.
+We've produced our own going to (187 KB)court leaflet(187 KB).

 On the day of the trial